 In conjunction with this mandate let us also mull over the following ayah where God has bracketed Riba and Charity in the same sentence even though they are diagonally opposite.

 God deprives Riba (which is thought to increase wealth) of any blessing, and blights it, but makes alms-giving (which is thought to decrease wealth) productive.
-God does not love any obstinate unbeliever, any obstinate sinner.
+God does not love any obstinate unbeliever, any obstinate sinner (2.276).

-Then, God goes on to further elucidate His point as follows.
+Then, God goes on to further elucidate His point as follows (30.39).

 Whatever you loan to the people in usurious hope that it would return to you increased through the goods of those people, will bring no increase in God’s sight.
 Whereas whatever you give in charity seeking God’s countenance (His approval and good pleasure), for those there is increase (of recompense) multiplied.

-God has considered the person who earns money by lending money as spiritually dis-balanced.
-His greedy ego vitiates the spirit of mutual bonhomie that nurtures the sustenance of mankind.
+Why Riba is forbidden: God has considered the person who earns money by lending money as spiritually dis-balanced.
+His greedy ego vitiates the spirit of mutual goodwill that nurtures the sustenance of mankind.
 He is unmindful of individually prospering by polluting the societal bonds of mutual consideration.

-On the other hand, the law of nature doesn't recognize a means of livelihood that guarantees a mandated income without harboring an element of risk.
+On the other hand, the law of nature doesn’t recognise a means of livelihood that guarantees a mandated income without harbouring an element of risk.
 Every kind of livelihood has to be earned by incurring material expenditure as well as human labour and this has to be dovetailed with some fundamental inherent risk.
 The basic paradigm of normal give and take in the world is based on equal terms.
-Profit is earned by incurring time, labour and brains in 'producing' a commodity that is 'bought' by those who require it.
-There has to be the 'pain of creation'.
+Profit is earned by incurring time, labour and brains in “producing” a commodity that is “bought” by those who require it.
+There has to be the “pain of creation”.

 But, the money-lender goes on charging interest repeatedly and the quantum is ever increasing.
 The profit which the debtor makes on the money of the creditor, however large it may be, has after all its in-built limits, but there is no restraint on the interest the creditor may charge on his money.
 He may even appropriate all the earnings of the debtor and may even deprive him of his means of livelihood and his property while still having the same amount of debt against him that existed at the time of the initial borrowing.
 Thus Riba generates lethargy and tendency to unlawfully take over others’ earnings; that leads to self-indulgence.